UK police to investigate Downing Street lockdown parties | DW | 25.01.2022

 The "partygate" allegations have been met with public anger among many Britons, who were themselves barred from meeting with friends and family for months in 2020 and 2021 to curb the spread of COVID-19.

 The claims are being investigated by a senior civil servant, Sue Gray.
-The findings of her report, which could be published this week, are expected to prove decisive in whether the prime minister can weather the political storm.
+The findings of her report, which were due to be published this week, are expected to prove decisive in whether the prime minister can weather the political storm.

 rc/rs (Reuters, AFP)